ground-creative/docker-wordpress/README.md

 sudo ./build.sh
 ```

-4) Add the container name entry that you used in .env file to your hosts file:
+4) Add the container name entry that you used in .env file to your hosts file
 ```
 sudo nano /etc/hosts